PugtgYosuky/AML_project1/README.md

 ## RUN program

+### Download datasets
+First, you must put the training and test datasets in the directory src/dataset The data can be downloaded from https://www.kaggle.com/competitions/aml-2023-projet1/data-

 To install the recommended, the following command should be run in the terminal:
 <code> pip install -r requirements.txt </code>

+### Command
 To use the program, the following command should be run in the terminal:
 <code>
 cd src